-Angelica is mostly used for any kind of digestive complaint or respiratory issue.
+Angelica is used for any kind of digestive complaint or respiratory issue.
 It is also great to relieve pain associated with arthritis and PMS, and to improve blood circulation.

 Angelica, named after the Archangel Michael for its savior role in the plague in Medieval Europe, is truly an angel in disguise when it comes to relieving digestive and respiratory complaints.
 However, it has a lot more to offer: